Our Mission

 On being n-of-few

-Some diseases are so rare that they only affect one, two, maybe three people in the entire world.
-These "n-of-few" situations alone feel impossibly rare, but collectively they are less so.
+Some diseases are so rare, they affect only one, two, maybe three people in the entire world.
+These “n-of-few” cases may seem impossibly uncommon on their own—but together, they tell a different story.

-Current approaches to treating disease are inefficient, dedicating time and resources to one genetic condition at a time.
-With over 7,000 unique rare diseases, that strategy will never even make a dent.
+Today’s approach to treating rare diseases is slow and inefficient, tackling one genetic condition at a time.
+With more than 7,000 known rare diseases, this one-by-one strategy will never keep up.

 Our